signatureai/signature-core-nodes/docs/nodes/lora.md

                 loras.extend([l for l in lora_stack if l[0] != "None"])

             return (loras,)

     ```

 ## SaveLoraCaptions

-A ComfyUI node that saves images and their associated captions for LoRA training
+Saves images and captions in a format suitable for LoRA training.

+Creates a structured dataset directory containing images and their corresponding caption
+files, with support for multiple captions and optional text modifications.

 ### Inputs